Season 3, Episode 4

 Susan Rylance:

 And the why is, what's our purpose, and why do we exist?
-And so that's what we do when we come in to companies and help them out identify, how do they grow their talent?
+And so that's what we do when we come into companies and help them out identify, how do they grow their talent?
 What's next is starting with that specific question of what is your why?
 Why do you exist?
-And in doing so it helps them really think through their, the mission of their company, what's their role?
+And in doing so it helps them think through, the mission of their company, and what's their role.
 But also, where are they going in the next one to three years, because as soon as you bring in talent, that talent wants to know where they're going, they're not looking to just jump.
 And I know, it appears like that right now.
 Because people are moving.
 It's because they haven't found that deep, why?
 Why do I matter?
 Why do I exist within this organization?
-So that's why we start with the why question with organizations to really dig into why do you need this talent within your organization?
+So that's why we start with the why question with organizations to dig into why you need this talent within your organization.
 What impact will they make?
 What outcomes are you going to be expecting?
 And then the timeframe because they might say, this is our why.
 But they may be ahead of themselves within an organization, it might be more aspirational.
 And so it's getting real, is this an aspiration?
 Or is this who you are today?
 And so by taking that time up front, and helping them understand and digging out what their Why is?
 And is it aspirational?
 Or is it truly in place, it helps them identify the right talent for the current times in the future.
-In addition, what we help them do is really articulate, you know what it is to work with them and put together an ideal candidate profile.
-And so what that ideal candidate profile is, it's not really just about the job description itself.
-It's what is the culture look like?
+In addition, what we help them do is articulate, you know what it is to work with them and put together an ideal candidate profile.
+And so what that ideal candidate profile is, it's not just about the job description itself.
+It's what the culture looks like.
 What is your leadership style?
 What is the what are the areas of expertise that this person should have?
-And what are those attributes that you desire in a person to come work for your organization?
-Because the attributes are probably the biggest part and set aside the skills 90% of the companies and people I talked to, it's less about the skills and experience and more about the company, the vision, the culture and the attributes that they need.
+And what are those attributes that you desire in a person to come to work for your organization?
+Because the attributes are probably the biggest part and set aside the skills 90% of the companies and people I talked to, it's less about the skills and experience and more about the company, the vision, the culture, and the attributes that they need.
 So I packed just a whole lot.
 I don't know if I fully answered your question.

 Michael Kithcart: